2008 Formula One World Championship: Report

+David Coulthard retired from Formula One at the end of season after 14 seasons.

 Hamilton took pole and his fifth career victory at the first race in Australia.
 BMW Sauber's Nick Heidfeld finished second while Williams's Nico Rosberg sealed his first podium finish.
 The race saw only seven drivers finish the race, reduced to six after Honda's Rubens Barrichello was disqualified for exiting the pits under a red light.
 Despite an engine problem, Toro Rosso debutant Sébastien Bourdais completed over 90% of the race distance, earning him points in seventh.

 A grid penalty for impeding drivers and a pit stop mishap left Hamilton in fifth place at Malaysia, while Räikkönen took his 16th career victory after he qualified in second position.
 BMW Sauber's Robert Kubica finished second for the first time with McLaren's Heikki Kovalainen third.

 Hamilton qualified third at Bahrain despite a crash, with Kubica taking his first pole position.
 Massa won the race with teammate Räikkönen in second.
 Kubica made it onto the podium, while Hamilton had a bad race, finishing 13th.
 He was back in the points at Barcelona, while Räikkönen took Ferrari's third consecutive victory, Massa making it another 1–2.

 Massa took pole and won for the third successive Istanbul race, Hamilton splitting the Ferraris on the podium.
 At Monaco, Ferrari locked out the front row with Massa on pole, but on a bad day for Ferrari, with Räikkönen ruining what could have been Sutil's chance to score, Hamilton won the race despite a mid-race barrier scrape causing him a puncture.
 Kubica finished second and Massa was third.

 Robert Kubica won his first ever Grand Prix at Montreal.

 Hamilton was on pole position at Montreal for the first time since the beginning of the season, a drought of five races, however a pit lane mishap involving himself and Räikkönen eliminated both drivers from the race.
 Kubica (who also got caught up in the mess but made it through safely) won for the first time with teammate Heidfeld second.

 Räikkönen started the French Grand Prix on pole, but exhaust problems allowed teammate Massa to get the better of him, and he took his third season victory.
 Hamilton won back-to-back at Silverstone and Hockenheim.
 Kovalainen took advantage of Massa's engine failure to take his first career victory at Hungary.